• Skip to primary navigation

 Instructions

-• In large bowl combine apple through coconut.
+• In large bowl combine apple, grapes, pineapple, mandarin oranges, cherries, pecan and coconut.
 Gently toss until mixed.

 • Refrigerate for at least 1 hour before serving.